Content Styling

 ### Level 3

-On this website, the title of the article is designated as a level 1 heading.
-The rest of the content should be organized with level 2 and greater headings.
-This allows the article navigation sidebar to populate with links to the different sections of your article.
+On this website, the article title is designated as a level 1 heading.
+The rest of the section content should be organized with level 2 and greater headings.
+This populates the article navigation sidebar with links to the different sections of your article.

 Inline Text Decoration

-You can also use standard HTML tags to transform text:
+You can also use standard HTML tags to transform text.
+For example:

 • Marked/Highlighted: <mark>text</mark>